plone/training/advanced-python/raw_wsgi.rst

  4. Add session and cookie management such that you manage some state.
     Using cookies you can store information in the browser, for example login cookie.
-And using sessions you can remember how the user interacted with your website, for example you can remeber the login date and time.
+And using sessions you can remember how the user interacted with your website, for example you can remember the login date and time.

  5. Optionally, add HTML templating.